LiamBrenner/wagtailinvoices/README.rst

     from wagtail.wagtailcore.fields import RichTextField
     from wagtail.wagtailcore.models import Page

-    from wagtailnews.models import NewsIndexMixin, AbstractNewsItem
+    from wagtailinvoices.models import InvoiceIndexMixin, AbstractInvoice
-    from wagtailnews.decorators import newsindex
+    from wagtailinvoices.decorators import invoiceindex

-    # The decorator registers this model as a news index
+    # The decorator registers this model as a invoice index
-    @newsindex
+    @invoiceindex
-    class NewsIndex(NewsIndexMixin, Page):
+    class InvoiceIndex(InvoiceIndexMixin, Page):
         # Add extra fields here, as in a normal Wagtail Page class, if required
-        newsitem_model = 'NewsItem'
+        invoice_model = 'Invoice'

-    class NewsItem(AbstractNewsItem):
+    class Invoice(AbstractInvoice):
-        # NewsItem is a normal Django model, *not* a Wagtail Page.
+        # Invoice is a normal Django model, *not* a Wagtail Page.
         # Add any fields required for your page.
-        # It already has ``date`` field, and a link to its parent ``NewsIndex`` Page
+        # It already has ``date`` field, and a link to its parent ``InvoiceIndex`` Page
         title = models.CharField(max_length=255)
         body = RichTextField()

         panels = [
             FieldPanel('title', classname='full title'),
             FieldPanel('body', classname='full'),
-        ] + AbstractNewsItem.panels
+        ] + AbstractInvoice.panels

         def __unicode__(self):
             return self.title